If all goes according to the federal government’s plan, by October 17, marijuana will be legal in Canada.

 Why?
 To be fully engaged in their roles and ensure that the commercial property, apartment or condominium residence they’re guarding remains fully secure, our staff must be at their very best.
 In the same way that we wouldn’t permit our people to stop for a pint mid-shift, we will never permit them to take five to share a joint.
 Luckily, we work with some of the best in the business and have never had to take action to enforce this policy.
 Other security firms may not be as stringent in the drafting or enforcement of similar policies.

-While it’s highly unlikely that marijuana legalization will cast a significant negative pall on Canadian businesses, slowing productivity and delivering a collective case of the munchies, we do need to prepared for its inevitable arrival.
+While it’s highly unlikely that marijuana legalization will cast a significant negative pall on Canadian businesses, slowing productivity and delivering a collective case of the munchies, we do need to prepare for its inevitable arrival.
 Take the time to adjust your HR and security policies to ensure that yours is a pot-free workplace, and make it clear that employees—and especially security staff—understand that drug use is not an option in your workplace.

 Winston Stewart, President and CEO